happner/happner-suite/packages/happn-3/README.md

 \\or
 happpnInstance.services.security.login( {username: "user", password: "pass", authType: "moduleProvider"}, ...)
 ```
-*NB: this will only work with a server security configuration with `allowUserChooseAuthProvider: undefiend || true`*
+*NB: this will only work with a server security configuration with `allowUserChooseAuthProvider: undefined || true`*

 CREATING CUSTOM AUTH PROVIDERS (AND TEMPLATE)
 ---------------------------------------------